 HI: I’m not sure if it is the most expensive, but I do know it is one of the most expensive projects at Capcom, and that it also has the most staff working on it.
 Within the company, we have 150 people currently working on it.
 If we include outsourced staff, that adds another 150 people for a total of 300.
 As for why it costs so much money and needs so many people, the game has a lot of content and there also numerous technical challenges, which should become evident once you play the game.
 For example, we used between fifty to sixty people to do the voice acting for the game.

-Since it’s such a big project for Capcom, do you feel more pressure compared to the previous games you worked on?
+Do you feel more pressure compared to the previous games?

 HI: More than feeling pressure, I am glad and grateful that I am able to create a game that I want.
 There is pressure, but I don’t really feel it and instead I have nothing but gratitude towards Capcom.

-HI: You know that I worked on Rival Schools? [laughs] I really want to create a sequel, which would the third and final installment in the series, and let [main protagonist] Batsu and the other characters properly graduate, but whether Capcom lets me do it depends on whether a lot of gamers request it.
+HI: I really want to create a sequel, which would the third and final installment in the series, and let [main protagonist] Batsu and the other characters properly graduate, but whether Capcom lets me do it depends on whether a lot of gamers request it.
 It’s not that I don’t want to create it, but we need more requests for it, and if we don’t get those requests, Capcom won’t go ahead with it.
 Last month, the original Rivals Schools was released on the PlayStation Network in Japan and it was in the top three of the sales chart.
 So it is popular, but Capcom still somehow still hasn’t given the go ahead for the sequel.